111 W. Montgomery Avenue

 Search our Collections

-Through our online database you can search across our special collections, including photos, artifacts, and archive documents (wills, deeds, correspondence, dairies, and much more).
-Whether you’re looking to research your family history or simply interested in a specific aspect of the county, our database is a great place to start.
+There are many options for exploring the resources in our special collections, including photos, artifacts, and archive documents (wills, deeds, correspondence, dairies, and much more).
+Whether you’re looking to research your family history or simply interested in a specific aspect of the county, our online resources are a great place to start.

-If you have questions about accessing the database or have trouble finding what you’re looking for, please contact our Archivist Sarah Hedlund at Archive@MontgomeryHistory.org for assistance.
+If you have questions about using the search tools or have trouble finding what you’re looking for, please contact our Archivist Sarah Hedlund at Archive@MontgomeryHistory.org for assistance.

 Access African American History Resources